AriFordsham/GHCWiki/darcs-to-git.md

 Suppose `ghc/darcs` is a darcs GHC tree containing patches that need to be migrated to git, and `ghc/git` is a git GHC tree.
-We're not going to try to preserve the history; just get the code into the repo.

 This assumes that all your changes are in the ghc repo itself.
 Otherwise, if you have made changes to other repos (e.g. `libraries/base`) you'll need to do a similar procedure for those repos too.